Mervyn Bibb: Early life and education

-Mervyn Bibb was born in Cannock, Staffordshire and brought up in the rural village of Wedges Mills.
-He was educated at Walhouse Junior School in Cannock followed by Cannock Grammar School.
-He received his BSc degree in Genetics and Developmental Biology (First Class Honours) in 1974 from the University of East Anglia (UEA).
-He carried out his PhD research on the genetics of the medically and agriculturally important model bacterium Streptomyces coelicolor in the Department of Genetics at the then John Innes Institute, Norwich under the supervision of Professor Sir David Hopwood FRS, receiving his degree in 1978.
-A year’s postdoctoral study in the same laboratory resulted in the first genetic transformation of Streptomyces species.
-He then pursued postdoctoral work for four years in Stanford University School of Medicine in Palo Alto, California, USA under the guidance of Professor Stanley N Cohen, where he carried out the first gene cloning experiments in Streptomyces species.
+Bibb was born in Cannock, Staffordshire, and grew up in the rural village of Wedges Mills.
+He attended Walhouse Junior School and Cannock Grammar School.

+Bibb received his B.Sc. degree in Genetics and Developmental Biology with First Class Honours from the University of East Anglia (UEA) in 1974.
+He carried out his Ph.D. research on the genetics of Streptomyces coelicolor, a medically and agriculturally important model bacterium, in the Department of Genetics at the John Innes Institute in Norwich under the supervision of Professor Sir David Hopwood FRS, receiving his degree in 1978.
+His postdoctoral work in the same laboratory resulted in the first genetic transformation of Streptomyces species.